-- rendering assistance in implementation of the Sakhalin Indigenous Minorities Development Plan (SIMDP) in seven districts of the traditional residence and traditional economic activity of the Sakhalin Indigenous Minorities; - engaging with the Sakhalin Indigenous Minorities and other residents of Val village; - engaging with the Sakhalin Indigenous Minorities who live in the areas of the SIM traditional residence and rendering assistance in addressing issues related to Sakhalin-2; - rendering assistance to the Sakhalin Indigenous Minorities in grievance process; - engaging with Sakhalin Indigenous Minorities under SIMDP, including: - annual public meetings in Sakhalin towns and villages; - dissemination of the SIMDP information materials and documents. - SIMDP information bulletins, - maintenance of www.simdp.ru website, etc.
+rendering assistance in SIMDP;

+- engaging with the Sakhalin Indigenous Minorities and other residents of Val village; - engaging with the Sakhalin Indigenous Minorities who live in the areas of the SIM traditional residence and rendering assistance in addressing issues related to the Sakhalin-2 project; - rendering assistance to the Sakhalin Indigenous Minorities in grievance process; - engaging with Sakhalin Indigenous Minorities under SIMDP, including as part of: - IP public meetings; - dissemination of the SIMDP information materials and documents. - consultative and logistical support with regard to the issues related to SIMDP.